 If these measures don’t help, your physician may prescribe continuous positive airway pressure.
 This treatment involves wearing a mask over the nose while sleeping to keep airways open and allow for better breathing.

 At the first sign of a bacterial infection, the body produces stress-related hormones that help fight the illness.
 This causes blood sugar levels to spike.

 When you’re sick, your normal everyday activities and appetite will also change.
 To combat the effects on your blood sugar, try sticking to your food plan as much as possible.
 Crackers, applesauce, and gelatin are easy on the stomach if you’re nauseous or vomiting.
 Even without food, illness can cause higher spikes in blood glucose.
 This is why it’s important to have a sick-day plan and check your glucose levels more frequently during times of illness.
 And don’t forget to stay hydrated by drinking lots of water and other unsweetened liquids.

 Every person with diabetes should have a sick-day plan.
 This should include instructions on what medications are safe, how to check urine ketone levels, and ways to adjust insulin dosage.

 According to the ADA, research has shown that people with diabetes are vulnerable to dental problems such as gingivitis as well as serious gum disease (periodontitis).
 These problems can also greatly affect blood sugar levels.

 Because of this, it’s important for people with diabetes to maintain good oral health by brushing and flossing regularly and scheduling routine checkup appointments.
 Keep your dentist informed of any changes in your medication or any dental concerns you might have.

 - If your nights are disturbed by sleep apnea, those disruptions can have a nasty effect on your blood sugar levels.
-The best way to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber is to maintain healthy weight and avoid alcohol and smoking.
+The best ways to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber are to maintain a healthy weight and avoid alcohol and smoking.

 The Mayo Clinic says stress is a leading contributor to increased blood sugar levels.
 Here are some ways to manage stress: